INFO ON CLUB RUNS

 Our club run ‘philosophy’ is summarised below:

-The start time is 09:00am for most of the year, except for the winter months of Dec, Jan, and Feb, when the start time is 10:00am.
+Club rides will be every Sunday with the start time of 09:30am for most of the year, except for the winter months of Dec, Jan, and Feb, when the start time is 10:00am.

-The Sunday rides always have a cafe stop, so bring along a few ££ for a drink and snack.
+The Sunday rides will where possible (again restrictions allowing) have a Cafe stop, so bring along a few ££ for a drink and snack.

 Group Riding Etiquette